-The next edition of Ridges Online will be on Saturday November 11th 2023 from 10:00 – 15:00 via Zoom.
+The next edition of Ridges Online will be on Saturday October 19th 2024 from 10:00 – 15:00 via Zoom.
 After signing up you’ll receive an email with additional information as well as the link to the zoom meeting.
-Since we will be shipping a box with the materials to you we need to prepare these in advance, therefore you can sign up until October 10th 2023!
+Since we will be shipping a box with the materials to you we need to prepare these in advance, therefore you can sign up until October 1st 2024!

 The entire session will be recorded and available online after the course, so don’t worry if you aren’t able to join the live webinar and extensive hands-on session.

 The theory part discusses modern evidence-based protocols of adhesive dentistry and functional morphology.

 During the hands-on there will be step by step demonstrations on how to restore an upper- and lower molar as naturally and lifelike as possible.

-1 live webinar
+- 1 live webinar

-1 online hands-on
+- 1 online hands-on

-1 specially designed user box
+- 1 specially designed user box

-Course manual with functional morphology
+- Course manual with functional morphology

-12 instruction videos
+- 12 instruction videos

 - Study load: approximately 6 hours

 - You only need to bring your own curing light and PLT composite gun.

-Accreditation: 5 KRT points
+- Accreditation: 5 KRT points

-Certificate after completion
+- Certificate after completion

-Why rubberdam isolation and magnification are essential for getting predictable results with direct composite in the posterior area
+- Why rubberdam isolation and magnification are essential for getting predictable results with direct composite in the posterior area

 - How to create predictable and long lasting restorations.